mapbox/mapbox-gl-native/platform/ios/docs/guides/Info.plist Keys.md

 ## MGLIdeographFontFamilyName

 The name of the font family to use for client-side text rendering of CJK ideographs.
-Set this to the name of a font family which will be available at run time, i.e. `Arial Unicode MS`.
+Set this to the name of a font family which will be available at run time, e.g. `PingFang`.